lhcb/starterkit-lessons/01-davinci.md

 After this, we will jump right into running the software and getting useful things done.

 **Event Loop**
-Because the individual bunch crossings are almost completely independent of each other, it makes sense to process them one by one, without holding them all in memory at once.
+Because the individual bunch crossings (events) are almost completely independent of each other, it makes sense to process them one by one, without holding them all in memory at once.
-Gaudi provides a global *EventLoop*, which runs over individual events, and allows you to process them one by one
+Gaudi provides a global EventLoop, which allows you to process events one by one.

 **Transient Event Store**
-A single event contains lots of different data objects (*Particles*, *Vertices*, *Tracks*, *Hits*, ...).
+A single event contains lots of different data objects (Particles, Vertices, Tracks, Hits, ...).
-In Gaudi, these are organized in the *Transient Event Store* (TES).
+In Gaudi, these are organized in the Transient Event Store (TES).
 You can think of it as a per-event file system with locations like `/Event/Rec/Track/Best` or `/Event/Phys/MyParticles`.
-When running over the event stream, Gaudi allows you to `get` and `put` from/to these locations.
+When running over the event stream, Gaudi allows you to get and put from/to these locations.
+The contents of the TES are emptied at the end of the processing of each event.

 **Algorithms**
 An *Algorithm* is a C++ class that can be inserted into the EventLoop.
-These allow you to perform a certain function for each bunch crossing (like filtering events, reconstructing particles, ...).
+These allow you to perform a certain function for each event (like filtering according to trigger decision, reconstructing particles, ...).

 **Tools**
 Often, algorithms will want to make use of some common function (vertex fitting, calculating distances, associating a primary vertex, ...).